dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 #### Form Submission

 Individual input elements will immediately dispatch the changed value to the back-end when the focus leaves the field.
-To group them together and dispatch the values on activating the submit button, enclose the elements inside a _Form_ element along with a _Button_ element with the _submit_ attribute:
+To group them together and dispatch the values on activating the submit button, enclose the elements inside a _Form_ element.

+The _Form_ element will associate the _Button_ elements with _submit_ and _cancel_ attributes with submit and cancel actions, respectively.
+Submit button must be associated with a view model property that will accept the submitted form data, while cancel button can be purely client-side.

 ```jsx
 import React from 'react';